gis-ops/wordpress-markdown-git/README.md

 - [`github-markdown-css`](https://github.com/sindresorhus/github-markdown-css): CSS project for the Github flavored Markdown style, License MIT
     - This plugin maintains a copy of the CSS file
 - [`nbconvert`](https://github.com/ghandic/nbconvert): Wordpress plugin to convert Jupyter notebooks into blog posts, License MIT
-    - The idea for this plugin was mainly inspired by `nbconvert` and borrows some of the HTML and CSS
+    - The idea for this plugin was mainly inspired by `nbconvert` and borrows some of the HTML and the CSS for Jupyter notebooks

 ## Sponsors